Do you want a golf bag for a push cart with loads of storage?

 LESSON TWO: Bags made for golf buggies and bags made for push carts are very different.
 Yes, there are TWO types of "cart bag" and getting the wrong one adds more hassle than heaven.

 WARNING: I DO NOT RECOMMEND THE SUN MOUNTAIN C130 FOR PUSH CARTS

 You'll see plenty of sites advertising HARD on this bag for push carts.
-That's dishonest and it's clear these sites are not run by real golfers, that I promise you.
 This bag is designed for riding carts, and is a pain in the butt for push cart users.

 Do you see the top of the C130 in the above picture?
-That angle is going to kill your enjoyment of your cart bag.
+That angle is going to kill your enjoyment of your cart bag if you use a Clicgear especially.
 This bag is made specifically for riding golf buggies.
 That green top is angled and taller than the rest of the bag and goes right where your push carts console is.
 It's angled so heavily to make it easier to access your clubs on a golf buggy that you drive..

 The only push cart that the C130 will suit is maybe the Sun Mountain Pathfinder, but ALMOST NOTHING ELSE - it will just get in the way of where you store your pencil, scorecard etc. I promise, it looks good, but not for our needs.